Hot6ix/ModuleCaching/README.md

 test

 **What's the difference?**
-- First try returns function, so node.js execute module every time when you call.
+- First try's module returns function, so node.js will execute module every time when you call.
-- Second try returns object, so node.js execute module only one time when you call first time and will return object when you call module later.
+- Second try's module returns object, so node.js will execute module only one time when you call first and will return object when you call module later.